-Medicinal Chemistry is the study of the design, biochemical effects, regulatory and ethical aspects of drugs for the treatment of disease.
-It's one of the most rapidly developing areas within the discipline of chemistry, both globally and locally.
+Medicinal Chemistry encompasses the design, biochemical effects, regulatory and ethical aspects of drugs for the treatment of disease.
+It's one of the most rapidly developing areas of chemistry, both globally and locally.

 As a Medicinal Chemistry student you'll gain a strong foundation in biological and chemical techniques that are relevant to the pharmaceutical world.
 You'll also have the chance to learn about the synthesis, reactivity and analysis of organic compounds, and you'll gain valuable insight into the pharmacological, regulatory and ethical aspects of these bioactive compounds.